chinasa056/HubSpot/README.md

 # ➕ Payout Feature for Hosts

-FlexiSpace includes a **Payout System** for hosts.
+HubSpot includes a **Payout System** for hosts.
 When a space is booked and the payment is completed, the host’s earnings are tracked.
 Hosts can securely withdraw their balance through integrated payout APIs (e.g., Kora Pay).
 The payout system ensures quick, automated transfers and clear transaction histories for hosts.

 **Highlights:**